Skip to main content

 Gather required documentation:

-• Court-approved documentation identifying the administrator, executor, or heirs
+• Court documents identifying the administrator, executor, successor trustee, or heirs

 3

-If a co-borrower exists, that person continues to have responsibility for repayment and remains on the account
+If a co-borrower exists, that person remains responsible for repayment and the account stays open in their name

 4